 - Penalty Clauses: The Aras contract usually includes penalty clauses.
 If the buyer withdraws from the purchase, they lose their deposit.
 Conversely, if the seller withdraws, they must pay the buyer double the deposit amount.

-Finalizing the Purchase
+Finalising the Purchase

 - Completion and Closing: The final step in the buying process is the completion of the sale, known as ‘escritura de compraventa’ (the deed of sale).
 This is formalized in a public document signed before a notary.